vyriyang/vyriyang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently a CS PhD student from LSU
+- 🔭 I’m currently a CS PhD student at LSU
 - 🌱 My research interests are visualizations and ML application